30 Hudson Yards

 WarnerMedia has already acquired approximately 1.5 million square feet of office space, with plans to move approximately 5,000 employees from its corporate operations, and from CNN, HBO, Turner Broadcasting and Warner Bros. –- consolidating the divisions under one roof for the very first time.

 The renowned global investment firm KKR has acquired approximately 343,000 square feet, comprising the top ten office floors.
 Wells Fargo Securities, one of the world’s largest financial services firms, has acquired more than 500,000 square feet in the building.
 And Norway’s largest financial services group, DNB, will lease more than 44,500 square feet to house their North American headquarters.
-Related Companies and Oxford Properties Group also plan to take space at 30 Hudson Yards.
+Related Companies also plans to take space at 30 Hudson Yards.

 OFFICE LEASING CONTACTS